-The “chamberlain” of the city of Corinth (Rom.
-16:23), and one of Paul's disciples.
-As treasurer of such a city he was a public officer of great dignity, and his conversion to the gospel was accordingly a proof of the wonderful success of the apostle’s labors.
+As treasurer of such a large and important city, he was a public officer of great dignity, and his conversion to the Gospel was accordingly a proof of the wonderful success of the apostle’s labors.

 Erastus, a companion of Paul

 This man is mentioned as a companion of Paul at Ephesus, who was sent by him along with Timothy into Macedonia.